WilliamTjonndal/IT3212/assignment2/Group 25.md

   <em>Figure "7": Orignal images comapred to reconstructed images with k = 6</em>
 </p>

 In figure 7 we can see that the MSE is continually decreasing from 0.028 (k=1) to 0.0033 (k=6), and becomes aproximally 0 at k=7, which is in line with the dataset being rank n-1=7.
-We chose k=6 as a balance between compression and quality(PSNR ≈ 25 dB at a [0,1]-scale)
+We chose k=6 as a balance between compression and quality, with a peak signal to noise ratio (PSNR) of about 25dB.